folkertdev/rust-tsp/docs/src/cli/nested.md

 # Nested mode

-To send a nested TSP message both sender and and receiver should establish a pair of VID's.
-One VId is used for the inner- and one for the outer message.
+To send a nested TSP message both sender and and receiver should establish a pair of VIDs.
+One VID is used for the inner message and one for the outer.

 We use the same __alice__ and __bob__ example as in the previous chapter.

-First, we create an inner- or nested VID for __alice__:
+First, we create an inner or nested VID for __alice__:

 ```sh
 tsp -d alice.json create-peer alice-inner